Data is gathered and used in most aspects of our lives, and is frequently used to inform the services and products which we use.

 During the COVID-19 pandemic, the Scottish Government made available £350m of funding to support those across Scotland most affected by the pandemic.
 The fund was established to support councils, charities, businesses and community groups, by delivering funding support across a number of different themes such as third-sector resilience, wellbeing, and food.

 To support this, we worked alongside our Scottish Government colleagues in creating COVID-19 emergency funding dashboards which allow the user to see a visual representation of where funding was allocated, what it was allocated for, and a running total of spending allocated per local authority area.
-The dashboards draw together information on spending broken down by funding stream, and show the purpose for which funding was allocated.

 This was well received by Ministers, policy leads, and local government finance officers.